About Me, CyclistsHub.com, and Editorial Standards

 First, I cycled alone.
 Once I gained confidence, I found a local cycling club and rode more regularly.

 After a while, the first fracture also came.
 Can you guess which one it was?
-Yes, exactly – a collarbone.
+Yes, exactly, a collarbone.
 Here is how it happened.

-I pulled my foot off the pedal during a sprint challenge and flew over the handlebars.
+During a sprint challenge, I pulled my foot off the pedal and flew over the handlebars.
 I fell on my shoulder, abraded half of my back, and broke the collarbone.

 Me in an ambulance after the crash

-I started to train with my indoor trainer during the 3rd week of my rehabilitation.
+Sh*t.
+I couldn’t ride a bike for 2 weeks.
+I missed it so much… I started training with my indoor trainer during the third week of my rehabilitation.
 It was a great feeling to be in the saddle again.

 Time passed, and my wounds healed.
 Then, I visited beautiful places, including iconic climbs in Italy, such as Passo Stelvio, Gavia Pass, Mortirolo Pass, Passo Giau, Passo Pordoi, etc.